Brno

 Moravian Karst, Czech Republic

-There is a large karst area in the area northeast of Brno, and there are more than 1,100 caves here.
-There is access for visitors to some of the caves in the beautiful natural area with mountains, lakes and forests, and it is a beautiful world that opens up in the caves; the most popular to visit is Punkva.
+Moravský Kras is a large and well-known karst area located northeast of Brno.
+There are more than 1,100 caves in the area, and some of the caves in the beautiful natural area with mountains, lakes and forests are accessible to visitors.
+On one visit, a beautiful world opens up in the caves.

-This castle is located northwest of Brno and is a former ducal and royal castle.
-Veverí Castle is beautifully situated in green surroundings along the winding course of the Svratka River.
-You can see both the residence and the fortifications by visiting the site.
+Hrad Veveří is a castle located northwest of the city of Brno.
+The castle is a former ducal and royal castle, and it is beautifully situated in green surroundings along the winding course of the Svratka River.
+On a trip here, you can see both the residence and the fortifications, which are also part of the facility.

 Valtice Castle, Czech Republic